(Updated June 26, 2020.)

 Chill out Treats

-7. Chill out treats have natural ingredients such as vanilla, lavender extract and lemon balm with fruits and veges to keep your dog calm and relaxed.
+7. Chill out treats have natural ingredients such as vanilla, lavender extract, and lemon balm with fruits and veggies to keep your dog calm and relaxed.
 They are available at your favorite pet store and online.

-9. Your vet can prescribe drugs that will help your dog with anxiety, but it may take time and experimentation to achieve success.
+8. Your vet, (oh no, don’t take me to the vet again!) can prescribe drugs that will help your dog with anxiety, but it may take time and experimentation to achieve success.
 Some of these drugs work by depressing the brain’s activity or by elevating mood.
 If you have difficulties giving your dog a pill every day, this may not be the best choice.
 Some medications may need to be given for a period of time to work, so you may not want to medicate your dog for days when he only needs help one night.
 Use these as a last resort or in cases of severe anxiety.

 Have a happy and safe 4th of July!